Arkaeriit/ajtcalc/README.md

 Usage: `ajtcalc [expression to solve]`

 The expression to solve is a sequence of number or sub-expression put between parenthesis and operations such as: `3 x ( 4 + 1 )`

+Spaces are ignored, so you can use them to make your expression easier to read while you write them.

 #### Operations